-The i3 is primarily an electric car—with a robust 170-hp rear-mounted electric motor system providing somewhere between 80 and 100 miles of driving range.
-But separately there’s the option for a range-extender—a 650-cc gasoline twin-cylinder engine, making 34 hp.
+The i3 is primarily an electric car, with a 170-horsepower (184 in the i3s) rear-mounted electric motor system providing 97-114 miles of driving range.
+Separately there’s the option for a REx—a 650cc gasoline 2-cylinder engine making 38 hp.

-In the BMW i3, the range extender only functions to provide electricity, not supplemental tractive power, like in the Chevy Volt.
-With its tiny 2.4-gallon fuel tank and an estimated 33-42 mpg, it should about double the effective range—as well as curb any range anxiety.
-The i3 will charge up to full in about three hours at 220 volts, or get to a full charge in 30 minutes using an (upcoming) SAE DC fast-charger.
+In the BMW i3, the REx only functions to provide electricity, not supplemental tractive power, like in the Chevrolet Volt.
+With its tiny 2.4-gallon fuel tank and an estimated 33-42 mpg, it nearly doubles the effective range to 180 miles, curbing range anxiety to an extent.
+The i3 will charge fully in about 4.5 hours at 220 volts, or get to a full charge in 30 minutes using an SAE standardized DC fast-charger.

-As you might guess from the outside, the i3 has a very upright cabin layout that helps make the most of available space.
-Cabin upholstery includes recycled materials—even the wood has been sustainably sourced—and with the tall roof there looks like enough space for adults in back.
+The i3 has a very upright cabin layout that helps make the most of available space.
+Cabin upholstery includes recycled materials—even the wood has been sustainably sourced—and with the tall roof, there's just enough space for adults in back.

-Three different trim levels of the i3 will be offered: Mega World, Giga World, and Tera World.
-Navigation, ConnectedDrive, LED headlights and running lamps, an alarm system, and 7.4-kW charger are included on all levels.
-The Giga World adds a sunroof, contrast stitching, and satellite radio, while the Tera gets special trims, a full leather interior, and unique wheels.
-As with BMW’s more conventional offerings, there will be plenty of chances to upgrade, with high-tech possibilities like
+Four different trim levels of the i3 are offered, although BMW has chosen to call them Worlds instead.
+They include the Deka World, Mega World, Giga World, and Tera World.
+Navigation, ConnectedDrive, LED headlights and running lamps, an alarm system, and a 7.4-kw charger are included on all levels.
+The Giga World adds leather and wool upholstery, contrast stitching, and satellite radio, while the Tera gets special trims, a full-leather interior, and its own unique wheels.
+Beyond the trim level and a few color choices, BMW offers few options or packages offered on the i3.